JuliaLang/julia/doc/src/manual/functions.md

 ## Argument-type annotations

-You can declare the types of function arguments by appending `::TypeName` to the argument name, as usual for [Type Annotations](@ref) in Julia.
+You can annotate the types of function arguments by appending `::TypeName` to the argument name, as usual for [Type Annotations](@ref) in Julia.
 For example, the following function computes [Fibonacci numbers](https://en.wikipedia.org/wiki/Fibonacci_number) recursively:
 ```
 fib(n::Integer) = n ≤ 2 ? one(n) : fib(n-1) + fib(n-2)